 Externally, my inspection of the main roof covering to the building and mutual chimney stacks was observed from ground level only.
 This was restricted in part due to the height of the building and boundary constraints.
-No inspection of the rear roof pitch could be observed.
-Flat roof details were not fully visible for inspection.
+No inspection of the rear roof pitch to the building could be observed.
+Flat roof details to bay window formations were not visible for inspection.
 I can therefore not comment on areas unseen.